vinhltt/tihonspec/.tihonspec/commands/sub-workspace/list.md

 ---
-description: List all projects in the current workspace
+description: List all sub-workspaces in the current workspace
 ---

 ## Purpose

-Display all projects configured in the workspace with their status and paths.
+Display all sub-workspaces configured in the workspace with their status and paths.

 ## Usage

 ```
-/project.list
+/sub-workspace.list
 ```

 ## Execution Steps